 The FI RE concept actually really aligns closely with my core values, and it has been refreshing to find support within a community of like minded individuals.
 The FIRE concepts of minimalism and living below your means, and investing for growth really compliment a Whole Food Plant Based diet and fitness lifestyle, and together these have all been a huge help towards reaching my FI goal.

 Probably my favourite revelation though, is validation in only directing my energy towards things I really value, like quality time and experiences with close friends and family.
-Personally I love my job and I’m not anywhere near ready to hand in my wings, so for me FI RE means financial independence… retire eventually!
+Personally I love my job and at the moment, as of mid 2019 I’m not anywhere near ready to hand in my wings, so for me FI RE means financial independence… retire eventually!
+We will see what the future holds, and I look forward to reaching my goal of financial independence and potentially looking at planning an early retirement in my mid 30’s sometime around 2025

 Thanks for reading, I hope you can take some inspiration from this and look forward to when you reach FI.